rdlauer/articles/nativescript/monetize/post.md

 # 5 Plugins to Monetize Your NativeScript App

-While it's all fun and games to develop a mobile app, at the end of the day, you gotsta get paid.
-Realizing many of us are developing apps on a fee basis for clients or as part of our company's strategic mobile initiative, there remains a large segment of developers who are staking out on their own and pursuing a dream of Flappy Bird 2.0.
+It's all fun and games to develop a mobile app, but at the end of the day, you gotsta get paid.
+While many of us are developing apps on a fee basis for clients or as part of our company's strategic mobile initiative, there remains a large segment of developers who are staking out on their own and pursuing a dream of Flappy Bird 2.0.

 Aside from charging per download from the app stores, let's take a look at some ways to easily monetize your NativeScript apps with a variety of [NativeScript plugins](http://plugins.nativescript.org/):